Arson: United States

 In California, a conviction for arson of property that is not one's own is a felony punishable by up to three years in state prison.
 Aggravated arson, which carries the most severe punishment for arson, is punishable by 10 years to life in state prison.
+A well-known example of arson which took place in California is the Esperanza Fire.
 Raymond Lee Oyler was ultimately convicted of murder and sentenced to death for a 2006 fire in southern California that led to the deaths of five U.S. Forest Service firefighters; he was the first U.S. citizen to receive such a conviction and penalty for wildfire arson.

-Some states, such as California, prosecute the lesser offense of "reckless burning" when the fire is set recklessly as opposed to wilfully and maliciously.
+Some states, such as California, prosecute the lesser offense of reckless burning when the fire is set recklessly as opposed to willfully and maliciously.
 The study of the causes is the subject of fire investigation.
+A recent example of a reckless burning offense is the El Dorado fire which took place in 2020 in California.
+This fire was caused by a gender reveal party which utilized a smoke bomb which is categorized as unsafe pyrotechnics.
+The El Dorado fire burned over a 71-day period, destroyed 20 structures and resulted in one firefighter fatality, for which the couple hosting the party were charged with involuntary manslaughter.
+The Esperanza Fire ultimately resulted in the death of firefighter Charles "Charlie" Morton, who became trapped while attempting to fight the fire.
+The DA of California considered arson charges for the family members as they were deemed negligent with regard to fire safety.

-England, Wales, and Hong Kong
+England

-In British law, arson was a common law offence (except for the offence of arson in royal dockyards) dealing with the criminal destruction of buildings by fire.
+In English law, arson was a common law offence (except for the offence of arson in royal dockyards) dealing with the criminal destruction of buildings by fire.
 The common law offence was abolished by s.11(1) of the Criminal Damage Act 1971.
 The 1971 Act makes no distinction as to mode of destruction except that s.1(3) requires that if the destruction is by fire, the offence is charged as arson; s.4 of the Act provides a maximum penalty of life imprisonment for conviction under s.1 whether or not the offence is charged as arson.
 In Hong Kong, the common law offence was abolished by s 67 of the Crimes Ordinance 1971 (Part VIII of which, as amended by Crimes (Amendment) Ordinance 1972, mirrored the English Criminal Damage Act 1971).
 Like the English counterparts, 63 of the 1972 Ordinance provides a maximum penalty of life imprisonment, and s 60(3) of the Ordinance requires that if the damage is by fire the offence should be charged as arson.